A new foundation to end the neglect of three tropical diseases has been launched at Brighton and Sussex Medical School (BSMS).

 The 5S Foundation officially launched on Thursday 30 January 2020, which also marks World NTD Day.

-To find out more, visit the foundation’s dedicated webpage here >
+VIsit the foundation’s webpage here >